 Those paper cups can get super hot.
 Now you can safely handle hot cups and no need for double cupping!

-If you would prefer to crochet a coffee cozy here a couple free crochet patterns:
+If you would prefer to crochet a DIY coffee cozy here are a couple of free crochet patterns: